TominoCZ/TabPlayer/README.md

-You just paste the tab into the window and play it.
+You just paste the tab or drag the tab file into the window and play it.

 The program can read the 'x' legend (a mute).